Things to do in Sydney: 17 Not to be missed

 8. Stroll through Hyde Park and visit St. Mary's Cathedral.
 Mary's Cathedral

-Right there is St Mary's Cathedral, one of the most beautiful churches in the city with a gothic style and the largest in Australia!
+Hyde Park is one of the oldest parks in the city.
+Walk for a while in the shade of the trees while you relax.
+In this same park, you will find St. Mary's Cathedral, one of the most beautiful churches in the city with a gothic style and the largest in Australia.

 9. Take a ferry to Manly